lambdavi/unitree_g1_primitives/README.md

 ## Features

 - **GRAB**: Smooth hand grasping motion with interpolated joint positions
+- **RELEASE**: Instantly open a hand and maintain the state for a short duration
 - **HOLD_POSITION**: Maintain current arm and hand positions for specified duration
 - **DUAL_ARM_MOVEMENT**: Move both hands simultaneously with independent wrist rotations (Single-hand moves are handled by the dual API by passing only one hand's target)